-Where a request is received in any other form not listed above such as by phone, in line with standard procedure, we will need to validate your ID before we can provide you with your data.
+Where a request is received in any other form not listed above such as by phone, in line with standard procedure, we will need to verify your identity before we can provide you with your data.

 3. What information should I include with my subject access request?